 13 Prior to the commencement of any works on site, all trees on site (other than those marked for felling on the approved plans) and those which have Root Protection Areas which fall within the site shall be retained and protected.
 Protection methods shall be strictly in accordance with BS 5837 2012: Trees in Relation to Design, Demolition and Construction.
-Protection measures, once in place, shall remain in place for the duration of construction unless otherwise agreed in writing by the Council as Planning Authority.
+Protection measures, once in place, shall remain in place for the duration of construction.